merenlab/merenlab.org/_posts/anvio/2015-08-20-installation-on-mac.md

 {% highlight bash %}
 source /Applications/Anvio.app/Contents/Resources/Scripts/activate.sh
 {% endhighlight %}

+Even better, you can add an `anvio` alias in your shell, so you can invoke the platform anytime from your terminal by typing `anvio`.
+Run this command line on your terminal, and start a new terminal to test whether `anvio` alias is working for you:

+{% highlight bash %}
+echo 'alias anvio="source /Applications/Anvio.app/Contents/Resources/Scripts/activate.sh"' >> ~/.bash_profile
+{% endhighlight %}

 ### Now it is installed on my MAC, am I good to go with my analyses?